Holly Johnson: Frankie Goes to Hollywood

-After gaining some measure of local celebrity from being a member of Big In Japan, Johnson became involved with a group of younger musicians who together would become the nucleus of Frankie Goes to Hollywood.
+After gaining some measure of local celebrity from being a member of Big in Japan, Johnson became involved with a group of younger musicians who together would become the nucleus of Frankie Goes to Hollywood.
 Johnson himself named the new band after seeing the headline of an article about Frank Sinatra.
 This new band quickly gained a reputation for their stage show which had strong sadomasochistic overtones.
-It was during this period that guitarist Brian Nash and backing vocalist Paul Rutherford completed the band's established line up.
+It was during this period that guitarist Brian Nash and backing vocalist Paul Rutherford completed the band's established lineup.